cairis-platform/cairis/docs/install.rst

 .. code-block:: bash

-   sudo apt-get install python3-dev build-essential mysql-server mysql-client graphviz docbook dblatex python3-pip python3-numpy git libmysqlclient-dev --no-install-recommends texlive-latex-extra docbook-utils inkscape libxml2-dev libxslt1-dev poppler-utils python3-setuptools
+   sudo apt-get install python3-dev build-essential mysql-server mysql-client graphviz docbook dblatex python3-pip python3-numpy git libmysqlclient-dev --no-install-recommends texlive-latex-extra docbook-utils inkscape libxml2-dev libxslt1-dev poppler-utils python3-setuptools pandoc

 If you are installing Ubuntu 18.04 LTS or later, or have not been prompted to set a root database password, you will need to set this manually.
 You can find instructions on how to do that `here <https://linuxconfig.org/how-to-reset-root-mysql-password-on-ubuntu-18-04-bionic-beaver-linux>`_.